slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter15.md

 "Diana, I'm never coming back here."

 "For good? leaving school forever? leaving me?"
 Diana's eyes trembled.
-A jet of tears was ready to be shot out and spray all over Anne's petticoat.
+A jet of tears was threatened to shoot out and spray all over Anne's petticoat.

 "I am not coming back to school any more," said Anne.
 "I'd do almost anything in the world for you, Diana," said Anne sadly.
 "I'd let myself be torn limb from limb if it would do you any good.
 But I can't do this, so please don't ask it.
 You harrow up my very soul."